jronallo/microdata_schemaorg_example/source/code4lib.html.md

-Another option for publishing data about this kind of event in the life of an object may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to possibly make it clearer to the search engines that certain types of events are different.
+Another option for publishing data about this kind of event in the life of an object may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to try to make it clearer to the search engines that certain types of events are different.
 As Schema.org is intended as a Web-scale schema, there is no possibility of having it fit every kind of data on the web.